-Christians in the workplace need models—businesspeople moored in their faith, who bring glory to God in their work, and who finish well.
+Christians in the workplace need role models—businesspeople who are moored in their faith, who bring glory to God in their work, and who finish well.
 That’s why the Center for Faith & Work at LeTourneau University is proud to release a new pictorial biography of R.G.
-LeTourneau's life in 2019 with many amazing things you probably don't know about this amazing man of God.
+LeTourneau's life in 2019 with many amazing things you probably don't know about this outstanding man of God.
 Here are just a few.

 In the early 1900s, 96 percent of working-class children in America dropped out of school, and 18 percent of the workforce was under age 16.
 To his parents’ dismay, R. G. LeTourneau quit school after the 7th grade and hired on at East Portland Ironworks.
 Little did he know that soon he would enter God’s School of Spiritual Formation—and the curriculum would be rigorous.

 While LeTourneau worked hard at the foundry, God was orchestrating a spiritual awakening thousand miles away in Wales, where over 150,000 people trusted in Christ during the 1904 Welch Revival.
 Residual results rippled across the Atlantic and spawned spiritual revival in cities across America.

 Christmas week of 1904, churches in Portland, Oregon, known as the "Unheavenly City," united to hold a city-wide gospel crusade.
 By spring of 1905, 240 major stores and businesses jointly decided to close daily between 11 a.m. and 2 p.m. for prayer.
 Countless people came to Christ, including 16-year-old Robert Gilmore LeTourneau.